jiangyuang/ModelPruningLibrary/README.md

 # ModelPruningLibrary
 This is a library for model pruning and sparse fully-conneted layer implementations.
+It can be used for federated learning as described in the following paper:
+Y. Jiang, S. Wang, B. J. Ko, W.-H. Lee, L. Tassiulas, "[Model pruning enables efficient federated learning on edge devices](https://arxiv.org/abs/1909.12326)," arXiv preprint arXiv:1909.12326 (2019).

+When using this code for scientific publications, please kindly cite the above paper.

-It consists of the following components:
+The library consists of the following components:
 * **bases**: the core component.
 The nn subfolder contains the implementation of **fc_layer**, **masked_conv2d**, **sequential** and **models**
     * *fc_layer*: implements linear, fully-connected layers with an optional activation function.
 There are two types of fc layers: *DenseFCLayer* and *SparseFCLayer* (both of which can convert to each other). *DenseFCLayer* uses dense matrix multiplication and applies a mask to the weight while *SparseFCLayer* uses sparse matrices for weights.
 Pruning methods including random pruning, initialization-based pruning, pruning by rank/threshold etc. are implemented.
     * *masked_conv2d* implements *MaskedConv2d*, which applies mask to the kernel of a convolutional layer.
 It can be pruned and be converted to the PyTorch Conv2d class.